Pop-ups and menu bar

 |9|||A|||Calculates determinant of matrix specified in X-register.
 Places LU in result matrix.|

 This menu shows the current program steps in a multi-column list.
 It is the equivalent of the real HP-15C function GTO CHS # # # (where # is in [0…9]) which moves the program pointer to the step with the given number.

 In PRGM mode the menu is invoked by:

 - Right mouse button: , GTO

 In Run mode the menu can only be invoked by:

 If you select a program step from the menu, the program pointer is positioned on that step.
 In PRGM mode, the selected program step will also show up in the display.

-Three settings affect the layout of the menu (see Preferences).
+Three settings affect the layout of the menu (see Menus).

 - Program steps can be displayed either in the standard row-column notation or as mnemonics